Loose Legendrian and Pseudo-Legendrian Knots in 3-Manifolds

 In the case where $a$ and $c$ are equal to $0$, we have $b+d=0$.
 But both $b$ and $d$ are nonnegative, so $a=b=c=d=0$.
-In this case $\overline{K}_1=L$.
+In this case $K^V_1=L$.
 This also occurs in the case where $b$ and $d$ are equal to $0$.

 In the case where $a$ and $d$ equal $0$, we have $b=c$.
-In this case $\overline{K}_1=L^{-b}$.
-In the case where $b$ and $c$ equal $0$, we have $a=d$ and $\overline{K}_1=L^a$.
+In this case $K^V_1=L^{-b}$.
+In the case where $b$ and $c$ equal $0$, we have $a=d$ and $K^V_1=L^a$.

-We get a similar theorem by approximating a framed homotopy by a $V$-transverse homotopy.
-First we must classify the connected components of the space of framed curves in $M$.
-Let $K$ be an unframed curve in $M$.
-Given two framed curves $K_1$ and $K_2$ in $M$ that coincide pointwise with $K$ as unframed knots, one can regard their framings as simple closed curves $c_1$ and $c_2$ on a thin torus neighborhood of $K$.
-Put $m(K_1,K_2)$ to be the intersection number of $c_1$ and $c_2$.
-The second author \cite[Proposition 5.1.10]{TchernovVassiliev} proved that the $K_i$ are homotopic as framed curves if and only if $m(K_1,K_2)$ is even.
-One can check that if $K_1$ and $K_2$ differ by one of the four kinks in Figure ~\ref{fourkinks.fig} then after performing a small $V$-transverse isotopy to $K_2$ so that it coincides with $K_1$ as an unframed knot, we have $m(K_1,K_2)=\pm 1$.

-\begin{lem} Suppose that $K$ and $L$ are $V$-transverse curves which are in the same connected component $\mathcal C_f$ of the space of framed curves in $M$.
-Then $K$ is $V$-transversely isotopic to $L^i$ for some $i\in \Z$. \end{lem}
+\begin{lem} Every framed homotopy can be $C^0$-approximated by a $V$-transverse homotopy.
+In particular, if the $V$-transverse curves $K$ and $L$ are framed homotopic then $L$ is $V$-transverse homotopic to $K^i$ for some integer $i$. \end{lem}